nrktkt/ld48/README.md

 The objective of the game is to avoid hitting the ceiling (which is coated in invisible death spikes).
 Move the players with A and D, and J and L.
 But be careful, the other players can punch and kick with E and Q, and O and U.
 The last player shown on the screen is the winner.
+Press space to play again.

 ### Other